($1,581) Cost to ship a car from Albuquerque, NM to Burlington, VT

 Factors affecting Albuquerque to Burlington car shipping costs

-When transporting your vehicle from Albuquerque to Burlington, these factors will influence the cost:
+When you’re arranging vehicle transport from Albuquerque to Burlington, keep these cost factors in mind:

 Transport method